Why does my homeowner's insurance want a four point inspection?

 Insurance company statistics show that homes more than 30-years old have more claims than newer homes.
 Plus the claims are often due to a deteriorated condition of older building components.
 So, as a loss-prevention measure, many insurance companies now require an inspection of key home components of an older home before they will issue a policy--to see if they are in serviceable condition or have been replaced/upgraded since the home was built.

-Because Gainesville has numerous homes dating back to the early 20th-century and beyond, plus a plentiful supply of 1950s and 1960s era houses, we are often asked to prepare 4-point inspection reports for homebuyers.
+Most established town have numerous homes dating back to the early 20th-century and beyond, plus a plentiful supply of 1950s and 1960s era houses, we are often asked to prepare 4-point inspection reports for homebuyers.
 The age of the home at which a 4-point inspection is requested depends on the insurance carrier.
 More than 30-years old is the threshold for some companies, while others are more lenient and start at 40 or 50-years old.
 One company, Citizen’s Insurance, now requires a four-point inspection for both new policies and renewals of homes or mobile homes over 30-years old.

 There are a few companies out there that will write insurance on an older home without a 4-point.
 But the policies are for created primarily for short-term use for an unoccupied home under construction, and are much more expensive, so being able to provide an underwriter a 4-point inspection report without any defects means you will save money.